legalize-dev/legalize-nl/nl/BWBV0006309.md

 ### CHAPTER VI.
 ACCEPTANCE OF UNION ACTS AND RESOLUTIONS

 ##### Article 21.
-Signature, Ratification and Other Forms of Approval of Union Acts and Resolutions
+The Expenditures of the Union

-1. The signature of Union Acts and Resolutions by the plenipotentiary representatives of member countries or territories will take place at the conclusion of the Congress.
+1. Each Congress shall set the maximum amount of:

-2. The Constitution will be ratified by signatory countries or territories as quickly as possible.
+- a). the total budget for each year of the following four-year period;

-3. The approval process for the General Regulations, Final Protocols and Resolutions will be governed by the constitutional rules of each signatory member country or territory.
+- b). the expenditures to be disbursed for the organization of the next Congress.

-4. Without prejudice to the provisions of paragraphs 2 and 3 above, signatory countries or territories may ratify or approve Union Acts and Resolutions on a provisional basis, with written notice to the PUASP General Secretariat.
+2. The costs of the Union shall be borne by all the member countries and territories collectively, which shall be classified for this purpose in different contribution categories.
+To this end, each member country or territory shall choose the contribution category in which it wishes to be included.
+The contribution categories shall be established by the General Regulations.

-5. The failure of any one member country or territory to ratify the Constitution or to approve other Acts and Resolutions will make them no less binding on those countries by which they have been ratified or approved.
+3. In case of accession to the Union, the Government of the country or territory concerned shall choose the contribution category in which it wishes to be included for the purposes of dividing the costs of the Union.

 ##### Article 22.
 Notices of Ratification and of Other Forms of Approval of Union Acts and Resolutions